nodejs/node/doc/api/http.md

 // now that proxy is running
 proxy.listen(1337, '127.0.0.1', () => {

-  // make a request to a tunneling proxy const options = {
+  // Make a request to a tunneling proxy const options = {
     port: 1337,
     host: '127.0.0.1',